 One of the best ways to discover a creative name for your blog is by looking at what works for other bloggers.

 So, how do you name a blog?
 Here are 45 examples of genius blog names (broken down by category) to inspire you today.

 1. Smart Passive Income

-One of the reasons that the title Smart Passive Income is successful is because it tells people exactly what blogger Pat Flynn is all about.
+Up first on this list of blog names is Smart Passive Income.
+One of the reasons that the name Smart Passive Income is so successful, is because it tells people exactly what blogger Pat Flynn is all about.

 There are a lot of blogs that talk about increasing your income, but this one is specifically dedicated to passive income.
 That’s a niche that a lot of people are interested in today, and Pat’s got a lot of experience in the field.

 Making Sense of Cents is a clever play on words that’s memorable and lets potential visitors know exactly what to expect.

 Plus, Michelle has been blogging for many years about her own personal journey of paying off debt, mastering financial topics like taxes for bloggers, leaving her day job and reaching the seven-figure income mark from her blog.
 Now much larger than just a personal blog, Michelle has a massive readership that tunes in for her advice, books, courses and more.

 3. The Penny Hoarder